Average Profits of Prejudiced Algorithms: A Two-Stage Model

 As the human decision-maker becomes more prejudiced, $s_1$ scores eventually become greater than their respective $s_2$ scores.
-Put differently, there must exist a unique equalizing level of prejudice $\tau^\star$ where $s_1$ and $s_2$ are equal for each applicant.
+Put differently, for each applicant, there must exist a unique level of prejudice $\tau^\star$ where $s_1$ and $s_2$ are equal.
 For all levels of prejudice below $\tau^\star$, $s_2$ produces a greater score than $s_1$ and the opposite for all levels of prejudice above $\tau^\star$.